vfarcic/devops26/manuscript/17-progressive-delivery.md

 Frankly, I think that blue-green was a short blink in the history of deployments.
 They were instrumental, and they provided the base from which others like rolling updates and canaries were born.
 Both are much better implementations of the same objectives.
 Nevertheless, blue-green is so popular that there is a high chance that you will not listen to me and that you want it anyways.
 I will not show you how to do "strict" blue-green deployments.
 Instead, I will argue that you were already doing a variation of it through quite a few chapters.
 I will assume that you want to deploy to production what you already tested so no new builds of binaries should be involved.
 I will also expect that you do understand that there is no need to keep the old release running so that you can roll back to it.
 Finally, I will assume that you do not want to have any downtime during the deployment process.
 With all that in mind, let's do a variation of blue-green deployments without actually employing any new strategy or using any additional tools.

-Right now, we might or might not run a release in production.
-It all depends on whether you reused the cluster from the previous chapter.
-If you spin up a new cluster, your production environment is empty.
-If that's the case, please imagine that's not true, and that *go-demo-6* is indeed running in production.
-That will save us some time.

 Now, let's take a look at what's running in the staging environment.

 ```bash